braidn/Knowledge-Repo/Elixir.md

 * Each part and piece of code runs in many separate processes.
   * each process has it's own heap which vastly accelerates GC threads.
 * Due to the functional aspect, data is always transformed, never changed.
+* String interpolation in Elixir is the same as in Ruby.

 ## Iex Prompt